luissitoe/luissitoe/README.md

 ## About Me

-Hello, I'm Luís, a passionate software development student with a keen interest in front-end development.
+I'm a passionate software development student with a keen interest in front-end development.
 Currently, I'm dedicated to completing my degree in software development while immersing myself in the exciting world of React

 ## Background